 How auto-completed tags are displayed

-The functionality of displaying suggested tags is provided by a Drupal field of a special type named 'Autocomplete term widget (tagging)'.
+The functionality of displaying suggested tags is provided by a Drupal field of a special type named 'Autocomplete term widget (tagging)' or 'Entity Reference'.
 Such a field needs to be linked to an OpenCalais entity to make sure that only tags for that entity appear for that field.
 This is done by creating a Drupal vocabulary— one for each entity — and linking a vocabulary to the field.

 Configuration steps to perform